-Background: Forward head and round shoulder posture (FHRSP) is believed to be related to scapular dyskinesis (SD) placing increased stress on the neck and shoulder, leading to pain and dysfunction.
-Therefore, a clinical method with sufficient reliability to distinguish normal and abnormal scapular position and motion among people with FHRSP are needed.
-The study aims to evaluate intrarater and interrater reliability and agreement of the scapular dyskinesis test (SDT) in people with FHRSP.
+Background: Forward head and round shoulder posture (FHRSP) is believed to be related to scapular dyskinesis (SD), placing increased stress on the neck and shoulder, leading to pain and dysfunction.
+Therefore, a clinical method with sufficient reliability to distinguish normal and abnormal scapular position and motion among people with FHRSP is called for.
+This study aims to evaluate intra-rater and inter-rater reliability and agreement of the scapular dyskinesis test (SDT) in people with FHRSP.

-Methodsː This reliability study included 60 young men who were identified as having FHRSP as measured by photogrammetry method.
-The clinical examination included a Scapular Dyskinesis Test (SDT) assessment which was performed by two raters who were blinded to their mutual test results during two different days.
-Intra- and interrater reliabilities were determined using the Kappa coefficient with linear weighting for the ordinal classification of SD by SDT.
+MethodsːThis reliability study included 60 young men who were identified as having FHRSP, having been measured by the photogrammetry method.
+The clinical examination included a Scapular Dyskinesis Test (SDT), which is a dynamic and visually based test to classify the presence of SD.
+It was performed by two raters who were blinded to each other’s test results on two different days.
+Intra- and inter-rater reliabilities were determined using the Kappa coefficient with linear weighting for the ordinal classification of SD by SDT.

-Results: Interrater agreement values ranging from 90.8% to 92.1%.
-Furthermore, the interrater reliabilities were presented almost perfect reliability (k > 0.82).
-For intrarater agreement, raters presented high percentage values of agreement between the two measurements (88.9% to 92.5%).
-Intrarater reliability for raters was substantial to almost perfect (k >0.77).
+Results: Inter-rater agreement values ranged from 90.8% to 92.1%.
+Furthermore, the inter-rater reliabilities presented an almost perfect reliability (k > 0.82).
+For intra-rater agreement, raters presented high percentage values of agreement between the two measurements (88.9% to 92.5%).
+Intra-rater reliability for raters was substantial to almost perfect (k >0.77).

 Conclusion: The intra- and inter-rater reliability and agreement of the SDT obtained by two raters was substantial to almost perfect among young men with FHRSP.
 Therefore, it seems that SDT is a simple method to distinguish normal and abnormal scapular position and motion in order to screen or assess before developing prevention programs.